DESK / VANGUARD PLATFORM

 Frequently asked

-Q02Can I hold non-Vanguard funds at Vanguard?
+Q02Can I hold third-party funds on this platform?

 Q04Why is VOO cheaper than VFIAX?